sLill/Windows-Grep/README.md

 - Output to external files</br>
 - Mass replace and delete actions on queried files</br>
 - Ease of use: Runnable from Cmd, Powershell, Windows Explorer or headless</br>

-<i>*Be cautious when using command flags that modify files or their contents like Replace (-RX) and Delete (-DX).
-There is no confirmation or undo on these actions.</i>

 <h2>== INSTALLATION ==</h2>